awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 If the following conditions are met, Amazon EC2 processes your exchange request\.
 Your Convertible Reserved Instance must be:
 + Active
 + Not pending a previous exchange request
++ Have at least 24 hours remaining before it expires

 The following rules apply:
 + Convertible Reserved Instances can only be exchanged for other Convertible Reserved Instances currently offered by AWS\.